danpopovsky1997/strengthcore-project1/README.md

 - Easy to navigate relevant information
 - All social links included for customer needs
 - An appealing yet simplistic design
-- Navigation menu works and directs customer to relevent pages
+- Navigation menu works and directs customer to relevant pages

 ### User Stories